 Tangos

-Of course - researching the etymology of this dance, I found out that the root "tang" means a loud, definite sound that is produced by percussion.
-Not without a reason tangos is often accompanied by a percussionist.
-Another origin of this word could be the Latin "tangere" - "to touch".
-Words "tango, tangos" for describing the dance was used on both sides of the Atlantic Ocean but the connection of tangos with Argentine tango has not been proven.
+No wonder - looking into the etymology of the dance's name, I discovered that the root "tang" directly means a loud, definite sound produced by a percussion instrument.
+It is not without reason that the tangos dance is often accompanied by a percussionist's playing.
+Another origin of the word could be from the Latin "tangere" - "to touch".
+The word "tango, tangos" was used to denote the dance on both sides of the Atlantic Ocean, but the connection of tangos to the Argentine tango has not been proven.

-Tangos began in Cadiz - a harbour city in SW, which is a part of the autonomous region of Andalusia.
-One of the developers of tangos music, flamenco singer Enrique Jiménez Fernández (1848-1906), known as Enrique el Mellizo.
+Tangos originated in Cádiz - a south-western port city belonging to the autonomous region of Andalusia.
+One of the developers of the tangos musical style was flamenco singer Enrique Jiménez Fernández (1848–1906), known as Enrique el Mellizo.

-The performance of tangos has a lively and distinct rhythm and its meter is in four beats, where the first is a silence and the next three are marked.
-If we use a flamenco metronome, then it sounds as follows:
+The tangos performance style has a lively and markedly accented rhythm counted in four, where the first is the unaccented beat and the following three are accented.
+If we use the flamenco metronome, it sounds as follows:

-Marina Heredia - flamenco singer (photo Maque Falgas) Flamenco dancers and Argentine origin of painter Fabian Perezjobs.
+Marina Heredia - a flamenco singer (photo by Maque Falgas) and flamenco dancers in the works of Argentine-born painter Fabian Perez.

 Sources used: